g2384/Life-In-The-UK/Facts.md

 - This was a time when many people left Britain and Ireland to settle in new colonies in America and elsewhere, but others came to live in Britain.
 - The first Jews to come to Britain since the Middle Ages settled in London in 1656.
 - Between 1680 and 1720 many refugees called **Huguenots** came from France.
 They were Protestants and had been persecuted for their religion.
-Many were educated and skilled and worked as scientists, in banking, or in weaving or other crafts.
+Many were educated and skilled and worked:
+  - as scientists
+  - in banking
+  - in weaving or other crafts

 ### The Act or Treaty of Union in Scotland

 - William and Mary’s successor, Queen Anne, had no surviving children.
 This created uncertainty over the succession in England, Wales and Ireland and in Scotland.
 - The Act of Union, known as the Treaty of Union in Scotland, was therefore agreed in 1707, creating the Kingdom of Great Britain.
-Although Scotland was no longer an independent country, it kept its own legal and education systems and Presbyterian Church.
+Although Scotland was no longer an independent country, it kept its own legal and education systems and **Presbyterian** Church.

 ### George I & The Prime Minister